 Connie also has significant experience in both the not-for-profit and government sectors.
 For nine years she worked at The Banff Centre, where she held a number of key positions including Special Assistant to the President and Director of Communications.
 Earlier in her career she worked in Community Development with the Family and Community Support Services for the Town of Banff.

 A passionate, energetic communicator, Connie holds a Bachelor of Science in Psychology from Dalhousie University and attended the Banff School of Advance Management.
 She was a member of the Canadian Tourism Commission’s Brand Experience Committee for the past six years and a founding director with the Valemount Area Recreation Development Association.
-An active community volunteer, Connie has has held Board positions with Bow Valley Victim Services, Friends of Banff National Park, Aids Bow Valley, YWCA of Banff and a number of other community organizations.
+An active community volunteer, Connie has held Board positions with Bow Valley Victim Services, Friends of Banff National Park, Aids Bow Valley, YWCA Banff and a number of other community organizations.

 Connie is married to Tom Robinson, a general contractor in Banff.
-Together with their son Casey and Missy the wonder dog, they take advantage of all that Banff National Park and the local community has to offer.
+Together with their son Casey and Missy the wonder dog, they take advantage of all that Banff National Park and the local community have to offer.

 Stephen Crotty, Director of Operations

-Stephen joined the team in July 2009 and brings 30 years of Banff hospitality based experience to the organization.
-He is leading a competent, dedicated group of managers and staff in the hotel, food services, housekeeping, maintenance, and building and grounds departments.
+Stephen joined the team in July 2009 and brings 30 years of Banff hospitality-based experience to the organization.
+He is leading a competent, dedicated group of managers and staff in the hotel, food services, housekeeping, maintenance, and the building and grounds departments.
 Stephen’s extensive background, while diverse, has a common thread in focusing on Guest Service in all aspects of operations.
 He has a strong connectivity to the Bow Valley through his family, career, recreational pursuits and volunteerism.

 Tim Binks, Director of Finance and Human Resources

 Originally from New Zealand, Tim has an interesting professional background that includes holding a number of accounting and business management roles in a large, international accounting firm, to Chief Financial Officer/Director for FREERIDENZ, a smaller tourism business.
 Most recently he spent the winter ski patrolling at Sunshine Village.
-Tim has volunteered in Kashmir India, holds an advance first aid certificate and speaks intermediate Japanese.
+Tim has volunteered in Kashmir, India, he holds an advance first aid certificate and speaks intermediate Japanese.
 He is also a Chartered Accountant with a Bachelor of Commerce in Finance and a Prince2 Project Management designation.

 Reave MacLeod, Director of Programs and Services

-Reave joined the YWCA team in January 2016 as the manager of the Harmony Project and has recently taken on a new role as the Interim Director of Programs and Services.
+Reave joined the YWCA team in January 2016 as the manager of the Harmony Project and has recently taken on a new role as the Director of Programs and Services.
 Reave moved to the Bow Valley with her family in the summer of 2015 and has been enjoying it ever since!
-She brings an extensive background in human services including experience in the domestic violence and settlement sectors as well experience in non-profit management.
-Prior to relocating to the Bow Valley Reave completed her Master’s in Social Work with a specialization in leadership and enjoyed teaching some social work courses at her local college.
+She brings an extensive background in human services including experience in the domestic violence and settlement sectors as well as experience in non-profit management.
+Prior to relocating to the Bow Valley, Reave completed her Master’s in Social Work with a specialization in leadership and enjoyed teaching social work courses at her local college.